Th3Spl/Th3Spl/README.md

 Hi, I'm Th3Spl and my goal is to learn as much as possible about computer science and I am really into low-level stuff!
 </br>
-<p>"There is nothing like the power of the kernel in Windows"
+<strong>"There is nothing like the power of the kernel in Windows"
-- Pavel Yosifovich.</p>
+- Pavel Yosifovich.</strong>

 [`Discord Server Link`]()